KentiCopilot

 • Promote agency-specific or team-specific conventions and patterns.

 Effective AI-assisted development requires more than just access to tools.
-KentiCopilot tools include a growing library of prompts and instructions specifically optimized for Xperience by Kentico development scenarios.
+The KentiCopilot tools include a growing library of skills and plugins specifically optimized for Xperience by Kentico development scenarios.

-Pre-built prompt templates and orchestrated workflows help you with common development tasks:
+Pre-built skills and orchestrated workflows help you with common development tasks:

 AI-assisted widget development